-My research interests lie in the intersection of information theory, quantum mechanics, and computer science.
-My main focus is to better understand the power and limitation of computation and information processing with quantum systems.
-I am also interested in exploring new applications of quantum information and developing new approaches to overcome theatrical challenges in realizing quantum technologies.
+The main focus of my research is to better understand the power and limits of information processing with quantum systems.
+I also aim to explore new applications of quantum information and new approaches to overcome theatrical challenges in realizing quantum technologies.

 Quantum Shannon Theory

 Quantum Shannon theory is the study of the ultimate performance of communication with quantum systems.
 One of my primary topics is to investigate the communication capabilities of quantum channels under both finite blocklength and asymptotic regime.
 The asymptotic regime focuses on the ultimate limits of communication, while the finite blocklength regime focuses on a more practical scenario involving only small and medium number of bits or qubits.
 Good examples of my results in this area are as follows: